nodemailer/wildduck/README.md

 - **username** is the username of the user.
 This is not an email address but authentication username, use only letters and numbers
 - **password** is the password for the user
 - **quota** (optional) is the maximum storage in bytes allowed for this user.
 If not set then the default value is used
+- **retention** (optional) is the default retention time in ms for mailboxes.
+Messages in Trash and Junk folders have a maximum retention time of 30 days.

 **Example**